-The Counseling program requires 48 credits of coursework.
+The School Counseling program requires 48 credits of coursework.
 Students entering the Counseling program or within the first session of being fully admitted to the program are expected to have the following:

 Certificate of Clearance: Proof of application for verification of a receipt for Certificate of Clearance application (including fingerprints) or a copy of a valid short-term permit must be submitted at the time of the intake interview or by the end of the first session of enrollment.
 Candidates who do not submit verification of a certificate of clearance cannot advance in any credential coursework that requires observation or fieldwork in a K-12 setting.
 Anyone with a revoked credential will not be admitted to any credential program until the credential is reinstated by the CTC.
 A certificate of clearance or child development permit must be active prior to clinical practice.

 Transfer Policy: No more than 12 credits may be transferred into the school counseling program from other graduate institutions upon approval by course transfer request to the Associate Dean.
 Transferred courses must have been awarded a grade of “B” or better and cannot be older than seven years at the completion of the program.
 CSPU 618 Best Practices in Counseling, CSPU 619 Practicum and Supervision in School Counseling, CSPU 620 Supervision and Mentoring in School Counseling I, and CSPU 621 Supervision and Mentoring in School Counseling II must be taken at Brandman University.